ikutsia/jobna/JOB_FEED_SETUP.md

 # Job Feed Aggregator Setup Guide

-This guide explains how to set up the RSS feed aggregator functionality that fetches jobs from ReliefWeb, Working Nomads, and UN Jobs (with additional sources ready to be re-enabled once stable feeds are available).
+This guide explains how to set up the RSS feed aggregator functionality that currently fetches jobs from ReliefWeb and DevJobsIndo (UN Jobs remains optional but is often blocked by Cloudflare; other sources can be re-enabled once stable feeds are available).

 ## 🏗️ Architecture